StunxFS/stuge/README.md

 * `src/`: The engine code, the heart of Stuge.

+* `sted/`: Sted is the official and easy-to-use editor for the Stuge engine.

 * `tools/`: Useful scripts that can be used to make development easier.

 ## Using Stuge for my own game